MikePiper/open-social-security/articlesmarkdown/calculate-retirement-benefit.md

+---
+title: How to Calculate a Social Security Benefit, When You Retire at a Different Age Than You File for Retirement Benefits
+slug: calculate-retirement-benefit
+published: true
+---
 # How to Calculate a Social Security Benefit, When You Retire at a Different Age Than You File for Retirement Benefits

 A reader writes in, asking: